Learn About Our Mission

 A patient navigator is ready to help.
 Our team of dedicated professionals are here to help 24 hours a day.

-If you have a Fentanyl abuse disorder, you must treat the substance use disorder and the associated mental health problems.
+If you have a Fentanyl abuse disorder, you need to treat both the substance use disorder and any mental health issues.
 Treatment for mental health problems and fentanyl addiction may include medication, rehabilitation, support groups, and talk therapy.

 For behavioral treatment, your therapy options may include the following;